joshuavetos/vetos-systems/README.md

-# Hi, I’m Josh.

-This repository is a public record of how I think, solve problems, and use AI.
+This repository is a public record of how I think, solve problems, and use AI to help in those processes.

 ### How I Work
 I work in AI/ML system design.
 I use LLMs aggressively as collaborators, but I treat them with skepticism.
 I don't use AI to "generate content"; I use it to stress-test ideas, explore failure modes, and accelerate the path to a workable solution.